rwth-afu/UniPagerLED/README.md

 Websocket connection should be opened once and kept open.
 React on update comming from the UniPager.
 If connection is closed, reconnect.

-Libraries needed for Python Program:
+Packages needed for the Python Program:
-* To be investigated
+* sudo apt install python3 python3-websocket